Report: 'Systemic Failures' in Uvalde School Massacre

 "Arredondo's search for a key consumed his attention and wasted precious time, delaying the breach of the classrooms," the report read.

+The report criticized as "lackadaisical" the approach of the hundreds of officers who surrounded the school and said that they should have recognized that Arredondo remaining in the school without reliable communication was "inconsistent" with him being the scene commander.
+The report concluded that some officers waited because they relied on bad information while others "had enough information to know better."

-A nearly 80-minute hallway surveillance video published by the Austin American-Statesman this week publicly showed for the first time a hesitant and haphazard tactical response, which the head of Texas’ state police has condemned as a failure and some Uvalde residents have blasted as cowardly.
+A nearly 80-minute hallway surveillance video showed for the first time a hesitant and haphazard tactical response, which the head of Texas' state police has condemned as a failure and some Uvalde residents have blasted as cowardly.

+Body camera footage from Uvalde Police Officer Eduardo Canales released Sunday shows the officer approaching the classrooms when gunfire rings out at 11:37 a.m.
+The Texas Department of Public Safety has previously said, citing school surveillance footage, that the shooter fired 11 rounds as officers approached at that time, and the director of DPS has said two officers received "grazing wounds."
+The officer in the video asks if he's bleeding and later says he's bleeding from his ear.
+He retreats down the hall following the gunshots and then goes in and out of the building.

+At 11:38 a.m. he says: "Dude, we've got to get in there.
+We've got to get in there, he just keeps shooting.
+We've got to get in there."
+Another officer can be heard saying "DPS is sending their people."

 The report is the result of one of several investigations into the shooting, including another led by the Justice Department.
 A report earlier this month by tactical experts at Texas State University alleged that a Uvalde police officer had a chance to stop the gunman before he went inside the school armed with an AR-15.